jorks/MacPkgGen/README.md

 This is defined with `on: [workflow_dispatch]` in the workflow files.

 You may wish to change this, please refer to the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow).

+## Cloning an Existing Project

+When you clone an existing project you will need to run a script to install the `install_dependencies.sh` script to:

+- Check for Xcode CLT and prompt you to install them if they are missing.
+- Install MunkiPKG
+- Add the git pre-commit hook
+- Sync the BOM file into your local project.